whitefusionhq/phaedra/README.md

 run Phaedra::RackApp.new
 ```

-Then run `rackup` in the terminal.
+Then run `rackup` in the terminal, or use another Rack-compatible server like Puma or Passenger.

 The settings (and their defaults) you can pass to the `new` method are as follows: